ch33nchan/RLlama/README.md

 ## Core Functionalities & Usage Examples

-Let's explore how to use the key features:
+Let's explore how to use the key features.
+For more advanced configurations and strategies, check out the **[Reward Shaping Cookbook](docs/reward_cookbook.md)**.

 ### 1. Defining Custom Reward Components